sddevelopment-be/penguin-pragmatic-patterns/content/concepts/emotional_communication.md

 +++
 title = "Heartfelt Dialogues"
-subtitle = "Unraveling Emotional Influences on Communication" author = "Stijn Dejongh" description = "our responses are mostly governed by our emotions.
+subtitle = "Unravelling Emotional Influences on Communication" author = "Stijn Dejongh" description = "our responses are mostly governed by our emotions.
 So are the responses of others." type = "concept"